 The Bible can seem intimidating.
 We want to make it easy for you.
 Choose a Bible reading plan, a devotional or watch our Online Bible Study to get started.
 If you’re new to reading the Bible, we suggest you start reading in the book of John.

 What if I don’t understand?

 When you first begin reading you may encounter ideas or phrases you don’t understand.
 It’s okay to ask questions!

 The Bible is God’s love-letter to his children.
 If you have a relationship with God, ask God to help you understand what you’re reading.
 We also have a staff that would love to help you grow as you learn.
 Feel free to ask for our help as well.

-Make no mistake, the Bible is very relevant for us today, but these words were originally captured for a specific audience of that day.
-Some books of the Bible are written as history, others are letters to specific churches, and others are letters to specific people.
-Identifying the original audience of a book will help make things clearer.
+Make no mistake, the Bible is very relevant for us today, but these words were originally captured for an audience of that day.
+Some books of the Bible are written as history, others are letters to specific churches, and others are letters to particular people.
+Identifying the original audience of a book will help clear things up.

 Not all writings are the same.
 You wouldn’t send a text message to a friend with the same writing style you would use to hand write a letter to your grandmother.
-In the same way, the authors of the Bible used different writing styles, like poetry, narrative, and prophecy to communicate to their original audience.
+In the same way, the authors of the Bible used different writing styles ( poetry, narrative, and prophecy ) to communicate to their original audience.